hajimariyam/SimpleTodo/README.md

-# Project 1 - *Simple Todo*
+# SIMPLE TODO

-**Simple Todo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+An Android mobile app—build a todo list and manage todo items by adding new items and editing and deleting existing items.

-Submitted by: **Mariyam Haji**

-Time spent: **40** hours spent in total

 ## User Stories